Subshifts with sparse traces: Corollaries

-If $Z$ contains a highway $z$, then from a covering configuration in $X$ of $z$, we obtain a singly periodic point in $X$ by the pigeonhole principle, since the preimage of a finite point in the projective subdynamics of $Z$ is clearly an eventually periodic point in the projective subdynamics of $X$, and there are only finitely many points with given left and right periods and central pattern length.
+If $Z$ contains a highway $z$, then from a covering configuration in $X$ of $z$, we obtain a singly periodic point in $X$ by the pigeonhole principle, since the preimage of a finite point in the trace of $Z$ is clearly an eventually periodic point in the trace of $X$, and there are only finitely many points with a given period $n$ for the left and right tails, and with a given central pattern length.